nnellans/bash-guide/README.md

 declare var_name="value"
-declare -r var_name="value" # the -r marks this variable as read-only (constant) declare -i var_name=34527   # the -i marks this variable with the 'integer' attribute declare -a var_name         # the -a declares an indexed array declare -A var_name         # the -A declares an associative array
+declare -r var_name="value" # the -r marks this variable as read-only (constant) declare -i var_name=34527   # the -i marks this variable with the 'integer' attribute

 # another way to set a variable as readonly
 readonly var_name="value"